grundprinzip/dblp/README.md

 ## DESCRIPTION:

 DBLP is a command line tool to fetch required bibtex entries directly from the DBLP servers.
-The idea is, that you don't have to maintain all entries in your own file, but youse well known bibtex identifiers instead and then fetch them from DBLP.
+The idea is, that you don't have to maintain all entries in your own file, but use well known bibtex identifiers instead and then fetch them from DBLP.